disclaimer

 Motorists who admit to their alleged offenses but seek to negotiate the terms/amounts of their traffic tickets may do so by requesting a mitigation hearing.
 On the other hand, contested hearings allow alleged offenders to plead not guilty to the violation and contest the hearing.
 While the verdict of a contested hearing can be appealed at a higher court, offenders can not appeal judges' decisions following mitigation hearings.

-Where a ticket is mitigated successfully, the offender may be offered a fine reduction, an alternative of community service, or court-mandated therapy and/or an installmental payment plan for the fine.
+Where a ticket is successfully mitigated, the offender may be offered a fine reduction, an alternative of community service, court-mandated therapy, and/or an installment payment plan for the fine.
 To mitigate a ticket, the alleged offender may contact the office of the Municipal or Justice court clerk in the jurisdiction where the citation was issued.
 The first contact with the court should be made no more than three weeks after receiving the ticket.

 Contesting a Traffic Ticket in Nevada

-Where the motorist insists that the ticket has been issued unfairly, they may proceed to request a contested hearing.
+If the motorist insists that the ticket has been issued unfairly, they may request a contested hearing.
 This can be done by sending the applicable Justice or Municipal court a plea of "not guilty" using the assigned citation/ticket.
 To successfully negotiate a mitigation hearing or contest a ticket, the alleged offender may contract the services of a traffic ticket attorney.

 How to Prepare for Traffic Court in Nevada

-Before getting a trial, the defendant may be required to make a pre-trial payment to cover the cost of the citation.
-If acquitted, they may receive a refund of the initial payment and their ticket dismissed.
-However, where they are found guilty of the violation, the defendant may get additional penalties and may owe the court additional fees.
+Before trial, the defendant may be required to make a pre-trial payment to cover the cost of the citation.
+If acquitted, they may receive a refund of the initial payment and have their ticket dismissed.
+However, if they are found guilty of the violation, the defendant may receive additional penalties and may owe the court additional fees.

 Where to Find Nevada Traffic Court Records